gateio/gateapi-nodejs/docs/SpotApi.md

 const api = new GateApi.SpotApi(client);
 const currencyPair = "BTC_USDT"; // string | Retrieve results with specified currency pair.
 It is required for open orders, but optional for finished ones. const opts = {
-  'limit': 100, // number | Maximum number of records returned in one list 'page': 1, // number | Page number
+  'limit': 100, // number | Maximum number of records to be returned in a single list 'page': 1, // number | Page number
   'orderId': "12345", // string | Filter trades with specified order ID. `currency_pair` is also required if this field is present
-  'account': "cross_margin" // string | Specify operation account.
+  'account': "cross_margin", // string | Specify operation account.
 Default to spot and margin account if not specified.
 Set to `cross_margin` to operate against margin account
-};
+  'from': 56, // number | Time range beginning, default to 7 days before current time 'to': 56 // number | Time range ending, default to current time };
 api.listMyTrades(currencyPair, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),